advocations/skype/Skype/ucap/Trusted_Application_API/Overview.md

 - Write SFB Online applications as service endpoints that don't need need a user context or identity.
 Common service endpoint scenarios include:

+  - **Meeting Management:**
      - Schedule or manage on-demand meetings like a contact center application.
      - Create on demand meetings to handle customer calls and add customer service representatives to the meeting.
+  - **Attendant console:**
      - Voice based call answering and routing bots.
+  - **Value Add solutions:**
      - Business-to-consumer Remote Advisor functionality like Telehealth appointments or Banking consults

-- Attendant console
      - Recording
      - Compliance
-- Meeting Management
+  - **Customer care:**
      - Click-to-chat
      - Click-to-call
-- Value Add solutions

 Other such applications include but are not limited to: